dariusjvc/nodejs-rest-api-for-ethereum/README.md

-# Node.js REST API to invoke smart contracts to the ethereum client (Hyperledger Besu)
+# Node.js REST API to invoke smart contracts deployed on an ethereum client (Hyperledger Besu)

 # Description:
 Blockchain API created to get the name of a ERC20 token and mintend tokens.